Naveen Kasturia: Debut and early recognition (2009–2020)

-Kasturia started his career as an assistant director and made his acting debut in 2012 with Shanghai.
+Naveen Kasturia started his career as an assistant director and made his acting debut in 2012 with Shanghai.
 In 2013, he made his web debut with Chai Sutta Chronicles.
 Kasturia then appeared in two films in 2014: Tigers and Sulemani Keeda.
 In Sulemani Keeda, he played a writer.
 The film met with positive reviews and Paloma Sharma of Rediff.com stated, "The duo's prowess as actors becomes obvious in a brilliant scene that depicts one of their writing sessions in black and white, without any words."
 Rajeev Masand was appreciative of him for being "natural on screen", while Rachit Gupta stated, "Naveen’s performance with the subliminal nervous energy and the totally gullible personality is good."

 Kasturia's had his career breakthrough in 2015 with TVF Pitchers, where he played a budding start-up owner opposite Maanvi Gagroo.
 The first season was a success and earned him recognition.
 The series had its second season premiere in 2022.
 Ruchi Kaushal took note of his "believable performance" in the series.